David Dangerfield

-David G Dangerfield (born in Brisbane, Australia) is one of Australia's leading professional Budo instructors.
+David Graydon Dangerfield (Born in Brisbane, Australia) is a prominent Japanese martial arts instructor.

 Martial arts history

 In 1984, David Dangerfield had his first encounter with Aikido.
 Upon seeing a demonstration, he was immediately attracted to the formal and structured nature of the art, combined with its visual beauty and obvious potential effectiveness.
 Dangerfield had been training in various martial arts since 1974, including Shotokan karate and Chinese boxing, and had experience in the security industry.
 In 1986 he began training in the Aikikai style of Aikido.
 He learned from various instructors, the most memorable being the occasional seminars with Takeda Sensei.
 In 1990 he obtained his Shodan (first degree of black belt).

 In 1991, Dangerfield began his study of Yoshinkan Aikido with Joe Thambu Shihan of Aikido Shudokan.
 Dangerfield officially founded the Aikido Institute Inc. in 1991 as a nonprofit organization to train martial artists on Queensland's Sunshine Coast.
 The Aikido Institute was a full-time dojo that provided alternative educational programs based on Aikido for young people in local schools.
 Dangerfield earned his nidan (second black belt) in 1993, at which time Dangerfield began traveling to Japan to deepen his understanding of Aikido and Budo in general.
 Twice a year, he traveled to Japan for month-long training trips, where he trained at the Yoshinkan Hombu Dojo under Inoue Kyoichi Sensei and Chida Tsutomu Sensei.
 He also traveled occasionally to the Aikikai Hombu Dojo in Tokyo and several times to Iwama, where he trained with Saito Morihiro Sensei.

 In 1996, Dangerfield received his sandan, by which time he had been teaching full-time for 4 years.
 In 1997, Dangerfield met Nishioka Tsuneo Sensei, a senior master of Shintō Musō-ryū.
 This meeting had a great impact on Dangerfield and he found his personal direction and 'style' becoming clearer.
 2000 marked the year he was accepted as a student of Nishioka Sensei and continued his studies in that Kobudo.